primer/react/.changeset/shy-otters-hug.md

 ButtonGroup stories:

 - Remove ButtonGroup from `deprecated` stories
-- Add ButtonGroup stories default and icon
+- Add ButtonGroup stories default
 - Add the new storybook link to the documentation
 - Removed broken migration link in Button